feayre-jnx/T5-Arcs/README.md

 Run the ```t5_sentence_completion.ipynb``` to try it.

-**3. Question Answerinh and Sentence Completion Task**
+**3. Question Answering and Sentence Completion Task**

 This is simply the combination of the two tasks.
-First the model completes an incomplete item input.
+First, the model completes an incomplete item input information.
 Then, the model will suggest a corresponding element to the item it has completed.
-The model knows which task to perform by putting a prefix before the input.  ```complete_item: ``` is used for completing the input and ```generate_element: ``` for suggesting the corresponding element.
+The model will know which task to perform by putting a prefix before the input.  ```complete_item: ``` is used for completing the input and ```generate_element: ``` for suggesting the corresponding element.

 Run the ```t5_combination_qa_sc.ipynb``` to try it.